-If you’ve ever considered trying your hand at baking bread, but considered the task too intimidating or you have a fear of working with yeast, this recipe for Dutch Oven Bread is for you.
+If you’ve ever considered trying your hand at baking bread, but considered the task too intimidating or you have a fear of working with yeast, this recipe for Dutch Oven Bread with Cheddar and Everything Bagel Seasoning is for you.

 Thank you to Bob’s Red Mill for sponsoring this post!
 Even though I was compensated for this post, all opinions are my own.

 Back in 2006, a recipe for No-Knead Artisan Bread by a guy named Jim Lahey was published in the NY Times and it changed everything.

 It gave beginner bread-makers and home bakers and all those in between the chance to break free of the kneading and the special equipment and the hands-on time investment it takes to bake bread from scratch at home.

 This recipe for Dutch Oven is based on that concept.
 It gives you the opportunity to bake delicious, homemade bread in your very own home kitchen without much ado.